 - Will contest issues.

-- When there exist too many wills and none of them exclusively mentions to be the last will and testament.
+- When too many will exist, none exclusively mentions being the testament.

 2. Probates are expensive